rednafi/brisk-bash/README.md

 ### conditionals (if-else)

-* This program
+* This program,
-    - Takes in two numbers as arguments
+    - Takes in two integers as arguments
     - Compares if one number is greater than the other or if they are equal
     - Returns the greater of the two numbers or if they are equal, returns equal

     ```bash
     #!/bin/bash